 The Department of Dental Hygiene awards a Bachelor of Science degree.
 Admissions criteria and the selection process vary from year to year.
-Admissions information for the ipIt is the responsibility of the student to contact the Department of Dental Hygiene or access the department website after October 1 to obtain admissions information for the application year.
+Please contact the Department of Dental Hygiene or access the department website after October 1 to obtain admissions information for the application year.

 Please see below for further information on applying, prerequisite courses and more!